klassik199/academic-works/docs/README.md

-Directory containing HTML files to be accessed via GitHub Pages.
+Directory containing files to be accessed via GitHub Pages.